petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/service.md

 ### Remove Service

 You remove a service anytime.
 If it's in Activated status then it will be Deactivated first.
-If it's in Busy status then it will be cancelled first.
+If it's in Busy status then it will be canceled first.

 > WARNING: If you use Alias for deletion then make sure the Alias is on the right service!